WuerthPhoenix/tornado/engine/matcher/README.md

     }
 ```
 This extractor has three modifiers that will be applied to the extracted value.
-The modifiers are applied by the order they are declared.
+The modifiers are applied in the order they are declared,
+so the extracted string will be transformed in lowercase, then some text replaced,
+and finally, the string will be trimmed.

 ### Complete Rule Example 1